What is the safest China phone data setup before landing?

 Playbooks

-These pages cover choosing the eSIM, preparing the landing sequence, and making sure the phone still helps if something goes wrong.
+These pages cover choosing the eSIM, preparing the landing steps, and making sure the phone still helps if something goes wrong.

 Choose and install the eSIM early enough that device compatibility and activation do not become airport problems.